alexlance/randle/README.md

 ### Features

-* Multiple servers can be provisioned at a time
+* Multiple servers can be provisioned simultaneously

 * Un-opinionated provisioning - they're your provisioning scripts